My Mental Illness, and Staying Healthy

 I’ve had four episodes of psychosis, and I am diagnosed with schizoaffective disorder.
 There were in 1994, 1995, 1997, and in 2016.
 The last one was the most severe.
 I had mania and severe delusions.

-A long time ago my psychiatrist told me there are three factors that keep those with mental illness healthy and productive.
+A long time ago, my psychiatrist told me three factors keep those with mental illness healthy and productive.
 Those are:

-For the first one I’ve always taken my prescribed medication.
+For the first one, I’ve always taken my prescribed medication.
 In some instances, my weight ballooned because of it.
-Even to this day I sleep more that I’d like to.
-To me the side effects are worth it to have a logical mind.
-My meds have switched since my first episode, but it was done under the guidelines of my psychiatrist.
+Even to this day, I sleep more than I’d like to.
+To me, the side effects are worth it to have a logical mind.
+My meds have switched since my first episode, with guidelines from my psychiatrists.
 My episodes in 1995 and 1997 were a result of tapering my meds to a low and ineffective dose.

 I’ll skip to the second factor for a moment and talk about the third guideline.
 My first episode in 1994 and my last one in 2016 were a result of too much marijuana, or a combination of marijuana and alcohol.
-Even though I enjoy the feeling of being high I need to abstain from it.
-It’s possible if one is high every night to forget to take his or her medication.
+Even though I enjoy the feeling of being high, I need to abstain from it.
+It’s possible if one is high every night to forget to take their medication.
 I don’t care if other people do it and think it should be legal on the federal level.
 But I can’t partake.

-There are many people that never drink even though it’s legal to do so.
-Too much alcohol can supposedly not be good for schizophrenics, and people on antipsychotics.
+Many people never drink even though it’s legal to do so.
+Consuming too much alcohol is not suitable for schizophrenics and people on antipsychotics.
 The pandemic has been good for me in that regard.
 I’m drinking much less.
-Months ago I bought a 12 pack of beer, and there are still quite a few of those bottles in my fridge.
-I’ve made a rule to myself to no longer go to bars by myself.
-When I’m with people in social settings I’ll have a few but should not do so frequently.
+Months ago, I bought a 12-pack of beer, and there are still quite a few of those bottles in my fridge.
+I’ve made a rule for myself to no longer go to bars by myself.
+When I’m with people in social settings, I’ll have a few, but I should not do so frequently.

-Now unto the second rule to live healthy with schizophrenia.
+Now, unto the second rule to live healthy with schizophrenia.
 My first three episodes I was lucky enough to be living with my parents.
 Most of my treatment was in the daytime, and I did have to stay in the hospital for many days.
-Within weeks of each one I got better.
+Within weeks of each one, I got better.
 My first one in the summer of 1994 I was able to go back to school for my senior year.
-In the spring of 1995 my second one happened, and I was able to graduate high school.
-For my episode in 1997 I had to take one semester off from college, but it was not a major disruption.
+In the spring of 1995, my second one happened, and I was able to graduate from high school.
+For my episode in 1997, I had to take one semester off from college, but it was not a significant disruption to my academic progress.

-Now 6 years later I realize I still have a good support network, but I can’t put that strain on my parents or family again.
-In a lot of ways schizophrenia is harder on the family than the actual person because of the worry and stress involved.
+Now, 6 years later, I realize I still have a good support network, but I can’t put that strain on my parents or family again.
+In a lot of ways, schizophrenia is more complex for the family than for the actual person because of the worry and stress involved.
 So, my goal is to stay healthy and never have an episode again.

 Linked below is my article for the NAMI blog from January 2020.
 The pandemic put a halt to my goals.
 I still feel I need to focus on myself a little more, but eventually I’d like to help others.
 I’ll start by doing research and learning.